Protecting Your Financial Health through Divorce in AZ

 • Check your credit.
 Obtain a free copy of your credit report online from any of the three major credit reporting bureaus.
 Separate or cancel joint accounts, and alert any creditors about your upcoming divorce.
 Your attorney can help you handle these steps.

-At Mushkatel, Robbins & Becker, PLLC, our experienced Arizona family law attorneys can help you work through the financial issues that inevitably accompany divorce.
+At Mushkatel, Gobbato, & Kile, P.L.L.C., our experienced Arizona family law attorneys can help you work through the financial issues that inevitably accompany divorce.
 We will help you protect your rights so that you can get a clean start.
-Contact us today for a free and confidential consultation.
+Contact us today for a confidential consultation.